netcore-jsa/unimus-backup-exporter/README.md

  ## _Automating the exporter_

- To run your script periodically, the most common solution will be csheduling a cron job.
+ To run your script periodically, the most common solution will be scheduling a cron job.
 Adding the following line to /etc/crontab will set up the script to run every night at 3AM

 ``` bash